JCLemos92/lbaw1767/Report2/Report2.md

 ----------|-----------|--------
 User|Generic user that has access to public information such as public project names and descriptions, can ask to join projects if option is available|N/A
 Visitor|Unauthenticated user that has access to public information such as public project names and descriptions.
 Can register itself (sign-up) or sign-in in the system|N/A
-Common|User that joins a project or is included by the coordinator of said project.
+Authenticated User|User that Authenticated at system, has access to the projects and foruns Common|User that joins a project or is included by the coordinator of said project.
 Can add tasks, comment on them and create topics on the forum|Team members
 Coordinator|User that creates a project.
 Can invite, accept join requests and ban users of said project.
 Has the same permissions of Common user|Team Leader
 API|External API that can be used to register or authenticate in the system|Facebook